 The risk posed by the applicant's or Licensee's actions relates or would likely relate to the operation of a Marijuana Establishment.

-Where a Marijuana Establishment Agent listed on the application for licensure in accordance with 935 CMR 500.101(1), is found to have no suitability issue under 935 CMR 500.801: Table A, or to have overcome any suitability issue, the agent shall not be subject to a subsequent suitability review under 935 CMR 500.802: Tables B through D and 935 CMR 500.803: Table: E.
+Where a Marijuana Establishment Agent listed on the application for licensure in accordance with 935 CMR 500.101(1): New Applicants, is found to have no suitability issue under 935 CMR 500.801: Table A, or to have overcome any suitability issue, the agent shall not be subject to a subsequent suitability review under 935 CMR 500.802: Tables B through D and 935 CMR 500.803: Table: E.

 Nothing in 935 CMR 500.800(9) relieves the requirement that the applicant or Licensee conduct background checks on its agents and disclose to the Commission's staff any suitability issue(s) that arise as a result of those checks.

-Any subsequent disclosure of background check information for a Marijuana Establishment Agent required to be listed and evaluated pursuant to 935 CMR 500.101(1), will be assessed pursuant to 935 CMR 500.801: Table A or on other grounds for a Negative Suitability Determination only.
+Any subsequent disclosure of background check information for a Marijuana Establishment Agent required to be listed and evaluated pursuant to 935 CMR 500.101(1): New Applicants, will be assessed pursuant to 935 CMR 500.801: Table A or on other grounds for a Negative Suitability Determination only.

 Nothing in 935 CMR 500.800(9) precludes the Commission from initiating a suitability review based on background information received after the Commission's initial suitability review.